AhmedFadel0393/ansible-deploy-weblogic/README.md

 2. Running ansible commands are stored in "running_commands.sh"

-3. Add local machine user in the command line after "-u"
+3. Add hosts file in which hosts are stored at after " -i "

-4. Make sure you add "host group" in the command line after "-l"
+4. Make sure you add "host group" in the command line after " -l "

-5. To run specific role, run ansible-playbook with related tag in the command line after "--tags"
+5. To run specific role, run ansible-playbook with related tag in the command line after " --tags "

-ansible-playbook weblogic-fmw-domain.yml -u {user} -i hosts -l {hostgroup} --tags {role-tag}
+ansible-playbook weblogic-fmw-domain.yml -i hosts -l {hostgroup} --tags {role-tag}